 Should I wait to get a Reverse Mortgage? —The wrong answer could cost you thousands!

 As with almost everything the truth is a little more complicated.
 The FHA HECM (Home Equity Conversion Mortgage) is the industry leader when it comes to Reverse Mortgages.
-They have a “secret formula” they use and like all good government programs it has an acronym APL (Available Principal Limit) and it is a combination of age, interest rates and equity.
+They have a “secret formula” they use and like all good government programs it has an acronym APL (Available Principal Limit).
+It is a combination of age, interest rates and equity when combined in the pot determine your APL and the amount of money for which you might be eligible.

-Just like the formulas for your FICO score, Coca Cola the actual ingredients for APL are anybody’s guess but every year HUD makes changes to the APL that could affect how much money you can get with a reverse mortgage.
+Just like the formulas for your FICO score and Coca Cola the actual ingredients for APL are anybody’s guess but every year HUD makes changes to the APL that could affect how much money you can get with a reverse mortgage.

 Because none of us will be getting any younger, let’s focus on interest rates and equity.
 No one can say for sure the direction of interest rates, but we know they will either go up, go down or stay the same.
 Since 2009 we’ve been floating along at historical lows for interest rates and if the economy is going to fully recover they will have to rise eventually.